 Keep That Smile for Another Mile

 Physical and mental health would be nothing without emotional health.
-Exercise is a great way to fight stress, depression, and anxiety.
-This isn’t the case for the avid runner, either.
-The casual mall-walker can enjoy the emotional benefits of exercising.
+Exercise is a great way to fight stress, depression, and anxiety, and this isn’t just the case for the avid runner, either.
+The casual mall-walker can enjoy the emotional benefits of exercising too!

 The casual mall-walker can enjoy the emotional benefits of exercising.

 It can be as simple as enjoying a change of scenery and time to yourself.
-A nice walk represents that time to unwind.
-It represents time to relax and smell the flowers.
+A nice walk represents that time to unwind, relax and smell the flowers.
 Getting some fresh air and relaxing is a key emotional benefit of even the most lenient exercise.

 More than anything, adding a daily jog is a commitment to being happier and healthier.
 In fact, there’s no time like the present to get started!
 Grab your jogging shoes, and get started on a fitter you today!

 ● ● ●

 Harvard Health Publications — Running for health: Even a little bit is good, but a little more is probably better

 National Council for Aging Care — Exercising for Life